 Longer shelf life & par-baked goods

-Because of the COVID-19 pandemic, many consumers are opting for products that last longer so they don’t have to go to the supermarket as often.
-They also want to be able to keep stock of some of these products in case supply diminishes.
-This has resulted in an increase in bake-at-home products, which are either fully frozen or par-baked (which means they’re partially cooked and then frozen).
+During the COVID-19 pandemic, many consumers opted for products that last longer so they wouldn’t have to go to the supermarket as often.
+They also wanted to be able to keep stock of some of these products in case supply diminished.
+This resulted in an increase in bake-at-home products, which are either fully frozen or par-baked (which means they’re partially cooked and then frozen).
+The convenience of this trend means that demand is likely to remain consistent, despite us having moved past the pandemic.

 Artisanal & sourdough breads